backdrop-contrib/nodeaccess_userreference/README.txt

 USAGE
 -----
-Create a User reference field in a content type using the Field UI.
+Create a field to reference users in a content type using the Field UI.
 The field's configuration page will contain the settings for Node access user reference.
 For detailed instructions on using the Field UI see: http://drupal.org/documentation/modules/field-ui